lucdw/lavaan-mplus/README.md

-lavaan.model : the model to use in lavaan lavaan.call : the model type to use in lavaan (sem, cfa, growth, ...) lavaan.args : the parameters to specify for the call (except model, data and mimic) The following lines execute the test if the file is sourced directly (not as a result of sourcing run.all.tests.r, where this is done the 'calling' script).
+lavaan.model : the model to use in lavaan lavaan.call : the model type to use in lavaan (sem, cfa, growth, ...) lavaan.args : the parameters to specify for the call (except model, data and mimic) test.comment : optional comment on the test, which will also be copied in the logging The following lines execute the test if the file is sourced directly (not as a result of sourcing run.all.tests.r, where this is done the 'calling' script).

 When executing: